 Recycling Options at the Transfer Station

-- Glass, plastic and metal recycling
+- Glass bottles and jars, plastic containers and metal cans, lids and foil recycling

-- Books, CDs, DVDs, VHS (in donatable condition) - Textiles: clothing, linens and towels
+- Books, CDs, DVDs, VHS (in donatable condition) - donation bin

+- Textiles: clothing, linens and towels - donation bins

 - Scrap metal